 Working with other agencies:

-As a DSP we work closely with other agencies including but not limited to:
+As an Inclusion Base we work closely with other agencies including but not limited to:

 Admission information

-Students accessing the DSP provision will usually require an EHCP which states DSP provision is required.
-Students are referred to the DSP through the Local Authority.
-We consider all consultations, and these will often include a member of staff from The Grove visiting the pupil to assess their needs and suitability for the provision.
+Students accessing the Inclusion Base provision will usually require an EHCP which states that DSP provision is required.
+Students are referred to the Inclusion Base through the Local Authority.
+We consider all consultations, and these will often include a member of staff from the Inclusion Base visiting the pupil to assess their needs and suitability for the provision.

 We welcome visits from parents who have been referred to us through SES.